Cranberry Pecan Pie – the perfect twist on pecan pie!

 Make It Your Own

-- Get creative and add pastry cutouts to the top of the pie.
-Taste of Home has good instructions for decorating your pie.
+- Fancy it up: Get creative and add pastry cutouts to the top of the pie.
 You’ll need additional pastry and pastry cutters.

-- For nut-free and lower calorie alternative to this recipe, try my cranberry clafoutis, a creamy custard-like dessert.
+- Nut-free alternative: For a nut-free and lower calorie alternative to this recipe, try my cranberry clafoutis, a creamy custard-like dessert.

 Cranberry pecan pie can be made ahead and frozen for up to 2 months.
 Cool the baked pie completely, then store in an airtight bag in the freezer.